kerrbrittany9/repeatcounter/README.md

 Input2: "k, l, m"
 Output: 1

-3.Behavior: User inputs a word.
-The program returns the number of times the word is inputted.
+3.Behavior: User inputs a word into both input fields.
+The program returns the number of times the word matches input field one to two.
 Input1: "think"
-Input2: ""
+Input2: "think"
 Output: 1

 4. Behavior: User inputs a word and a list of words.
 The program returns the number of times the word is inputted.